Can I Work in the U.S. if I Am Not a Citizen or a Permanent Resident?

 How Can a Lawyer Help Me if I Want to Work in the U.S.?

-You should know that U.S. employers are not allowed to hire foreign workers who are not authorized to work in the U.S.
+U.S. employers are not allowed to hire foreign workers who are not authorized to work in the U.S. Employers can apply for sponsorship for employment-based visas to hire foreign workers for temporary or long-term work.

 Most companies ask for a work permit.
 If you have questions or problems securing a work permit, an immigration attorney may be able to help you in many ways: